IISHF/web2019/README.md

-use HTTP/2 and therefore requires SSL certificates. **Before running the Vagrant box for the first time ensure that the appropriate certificates have been created.** The *Common Name* for the certificate must be set to `iishf.local`.
-The script `./vagrant/roles/webserver/files/cert.sh` can be used to create an appropriate key/certificate pair.
+use HTTP/2 and therefore requires SSL certificates. **Before running the Vagrant box for the first time ensure that the appropriate certificates have been created.** The *Common Name* for the certificate must be set to `iishf.test`.
+The script `./vagrant/roles/webserver/files/mkcert.sh` can be used to create an appropriate key/certificate pair.

 The virtual machine exposes HTTPS on port `4430` and the MySQL